 Ok— maybe I’m not honestly planning on having 17 children.
 Actually, I’m not thinking about having children at all right now (due, of course, to my unmarried state).

-I do, however, come from a family of 5 children—which for many people is a lot of children, especially given the fact that we are all within 2 years apart from one another (though honestly, I think a few more brothers or sisters would’ve been cool).
+I do, however, come from a family of 5 children—which for many people is a lot of children, especially given the fact that we are all within 2 years apart from one another.
 Every one of my 4 siblings is married with at least 1 child, giving me a grand total of 8 adorable nieces and nephews.
 And wanna know the “crazy” thing?

 None of my siblings (nor my parents) practice artificial birth control.
 And if/when I get married, I won’t either.